DynamoMTL/shopify-pipeline/README.md

 `package.json`

-The package file will be generated for you by Pipeify upon project creation.
+The package file will be generated for you by Shopify Pipeline upon project creation.

-We are so nice that we will also generate npm/yarn scripts for you to be able to use Pipeify's CLI easily from the terminal (e.g. `yarn serve`).
+We are so nice that we will also generate npm/yarn scripts for you to be able to use Shopify Pipeline's CLI easily from the terminal (e.g. `yarn serve`).

 #### [1] ESlint Config

 `.eslintrc` (optional)

-If you add a ESlint config file on the root of your app, Pipeify will use that file for the eslint-loader.
+If you add a ESlint config file on the root of your app, Shopify Pipeline will use that file for the eslint-loader.

 #### [2] Shopify Config

 `config/shopify.yml`

-Pipeify will use this config file to setup the development and production flow.
+Shopify Pipeline will use this config file to setup the development and production flow.
 It is mimicking what is already being used by [Theme Kit](https://shopify.github.io/themekit/configuration/) and will work accordingly.

 #### [3] Webpack Config

 `config/webpack.[dev|prod].conf.js`

-If Pipeify finds one or both of those files in the `config` folder, it will merge them with the default Webpack config files everytime you start the webpack-dev-server or that you build your project.
-This allows you to add loaders and plugins to augment the base toolset provided to you by Pipeify.
+If Shopify Pipeline finds one or both of those files in the `config` folder, it will merge them with the default Webpack config files everytime you start the webpack-dev-server or that you build your project.
+This allows you to add loaders and plugins to augment the base toolset provided to you by Shopify Pipeline.

 We are using [webpack-merge](https://www.npmjs.com/package/webpack-merge) to elegantly achieve this goal.

-Of course, with great power comes great responsibility: please use this feature wisely as to not override the core functionalities of Pipeify.
+Of course, with great power comes great responsibility: please use this feature wisely as to not override the core functionalities of Shopify Pipeline.

 #### [4] JS Files